fbpx

 How has public ignorance about stomas and the needs of people with stomas impacted on your life?

 My main problem so far is the appalling provision and state of accessible toilets.
 The standard varies wildly.
 I always thought a men’s toilet was the worst place on earth, but some accessible toilets are even worse.
-Not because of the way we use them, because of the venues don’t maintain them in the same way they do other toilets.
+Not because of the way we use them, but because the venues don’t maintain them in the same way they do other toilets.
 Some are used as storerooms, others just left to rot.
 Bins not emptied, sinks full of dirt.

 I’m embarrassed that it’s taken all this for me to notice.
 It must’ve been driving people mad for years.